J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Theories of Quantum Matter.md

 $$\frac{E_{0}}{L}=\left( \frac{N}{L} \right)^{2} \frac{2}{\pi} \sqrt{ \frac{\kappa}{\rho} }$$

 - As one _approaches a continuum of finite length_, the _energy density diverges_
+	- Due to an _infinite number of degrees of freedom_
 - The presence of _infinite ground state energy_, analagous to divergences in [[QFT#Hamiltonians|quantum field theory]]

 - Aside from the infinity, one can take a _continuum limit of the potential_ with $u(x=ja):=u_{j}$